 Y Not

 One of the smaller music festivals in the UK, it is now beginning to draw some bigger acts.
-The Manic Street Preachers and Stereophonics will be appearing in 2022.
+The Kaiser Chiefs and Dizzee Rascal are due to appear in 2026.
 Several stages and a wide variety of musical genres.